gokulsiva13/Hyperloop_Passenger_Booking/README.md

 # Hyperloop_Passenger_Booking

-I have used OOPS concept to run this program.
-I have created a function for each commands:
+OOPS concept is used in this program.
+There are 4 Command in this program:
 INIT
 ADD_PASSENGER
 START_POD
 PRINT_Q

-I have created a structure for each command to store the data in the following manner. so the data's were stored in the array.
+Each command in this program is coded in seperate function.
+Sequence of instruction or data is stored under the single name inside the structure.

-INIT Command  - Initializes the system with
+INIT Command
-Number of interconnecting routes (N) and the Starting station.
+Initializes the system with Number of interconnecting routes (N) and the Starting station.
 Next N lines denotes connection between two interconnections and their distance.
 	Without initializing - all other commands should throw proper error.